nuuuwan/news_lk3_data/README.md

 The Sri Lanka Freedom Party (SLFP) has removed Duminda Dissanayake, Lasantha Alagiyawanna and Mahinda Amaraweera from their respective positions in the party, Ada Derana reporter said.

-Accordingly, Dissanayake was stripped of his post as the Executive Committee, Alagiyawanna as the Treasurer and Amaraweera as the Senior Vice President.
+Accordingly, Dissanayake was stripped of his post as the National Organiser, Alagiyawanna as the Treasurer and Amaraweera as the Senior Vice President.

 The Chairman of SLFP, former President Maithripala Sirisena summoned all members of the party to Colombo for a pivotal meeting today (30).